OwenMelbz/owenmelbz.github.io/_posts/1000-1-1-sandra-reynolds.md

 # {{page.title}}
 ## {{page.description}}

+> One of my first iPad application projects at <a href="https://www.selesti.com" target="_blank">Selesti</a> involved
-> The brief was to create an iPad app which would allow
+> creating a platform which would allow models to
-> models to be able to take their Sandra Reynolds portfolios
+> able to take their Sandra Reynolds portfolios
 > to castings without requiring internet access, as well as allowing
 > the app to double up as a short-listing platform so businesses
 > can easily locally save their favourite prospects to a short-list.